NCRCounterpointAPI/APIGuide/Endpoints/PUT_Role.md

 Endpoint | Required | Field Description
 -------- | -------- | -----------------
-Path | | The path for this endpoint.
+Path | true | The path for this endpoint.
-VerbsAllowed | | The verbs allowed for this path.
+VerbsAllowed | true | The verbs allowed for this path.

 #### Response Codes
 - **<code>201 Created</code>** The request was successful, the customer was added to the Counterpoint database.